Transform Business and Marketing Data into Machine-Written Narratives with Advanced Natural Language Generation

 This post is part of our Spotlight series featuring AI-powered companies and products that marketers can use to drive performance and transform their careers.

 Narrative Science (@narrativesci), which provides advanced natural language generation (NLG) technology to clients like the U.S. government, MasterCard and Deloitte, got its start as an academic project—developed in part by cofounder and Chief Scientist Kris Hammond (@KJ_Hammond)—that generated stat recaps for baseball games using artificial intelligence.

 But baseball was just the beginning.
-Fast forward six years and Narrative Science has more than $30 million in funding, a suite of NLG products that turn business and marketing data into stories at scale (think thousands of articles or reports in less time than it takes a human to write one), and a burning desire to transform how companies interact with their information.
+Fast forward six years and Narrative Science has more than $30 million in funding, a suite of NLG products that turn business and marketing data into content marketing stories at scale (think thousands of articles or reports in less time than it takes human writers to write one), and a burning desire to transform how companies interact with their information.

-We recently caught up with Katy De Leon (@KatyDeLeon), VP of marketing at Narrative Science, to learn more about the company, use cases for marketers and their thoughts on artificial intelligence in marketing.
+We recently caught up with Katy De Leon (@KatyDeLeon), VP of marketing at Narrative Science, to learn more about the company, content generation use cases for marketers, and their thoughts on artificial intelligence in marketing.

 In a single sentence or statement, describe Narrative Science.

 Narrative Science is a rapidly growing SaaS provider of advanced natural language generation (NLG) software called Quill.
 Powered by artificial intelligence, Quill helps companies across multiple industries transform data into narratives—stories—that improve decision-making, increase employee productivity and provide a better customer experience.

 How does the company use artificial intelligence (i.e. machine learning, natural language generation, natural language processing, deep learning, etc.)?

 Our platform, Quill, is an intelligent system that uses a combination of advanced analytics, natural language generation, machine learning, and other core artificial intelligence concepts.